natgo/wt-wiki-scraper/wikitext-transpiled/ground/ADATS.md

 '''Cons:'''

-* Thin armour is not effective against larger cannons
+* Thin armour is not effective against larger cannons and bullets from jets
 * High profile makes it hard to conceal, it is easily spotted
-* Can be destroyed if directly rammed by a plane
 * The three crew members are all situated within the hull, and can all be rendered unconscious if a shot penetrates the hull
 * The 25 mm autocannon cannot reliably penetrate MBTs frontally
-* The missiles are essentially giant exposed ammo-racks
+* The missiles and autocannon ammos are volatile and easy to get aimed at, especially in hull-down battles
 * Lack of stabilizer makes firing on the move difficult and increases the time to aim the weapons when suddenly braking
-* Missiles cannot be fired on the move, only guided
-* Lacks turret stabilization, also makes guiding missiles while on the move very difficult
 * No commander fire control
 * Vulnerable to the [[Damage mechanics#Overpressure|overpressure]] mechanic
 * ERA defeats the MIM146 ATGM